DMUPraveen/GP106_Project_G09C_2/README.md

 Alson contains supporting material such as Supporting Libraries and Modules, Documentation, Tests etc.

 All the required modules are given in requirements.txt.
-Our recommended way to run the modules is to make a virtual environment and install the required packages using
+Our recommended way to run the programme is to make a virtual environment (using venv or similar method) and install the required packages using

     pip install -r requirements.txt